Issues and Accomplishments

 Transfer Station

-Vicki is working with fellow board members and the Board of County Commissioners now on this solution to alleviate traffic on major highways and add additional sanitation routes in Beulah one of the fastest growing communities in the County.
+Vicki feels as if this is one of the most important issues facing the citizens in the next decade so Vicki continues to work with fellow board members, the Board of County Commissioners and your Legislative Delegation in Tallahassee now on this solution to alleviate traffic on major highways and add additional sanitation routes in Beulah one of the fastest growing communities in the County.
+You can expect to see ground breaking soon with completion in 2025.

 Recycling